Bachelor of Arts

 • B7110 Introduction to the Old Testament AND/OR

-• B7150 Introduction to New Testament
+• B7150 Introduction to the New Testament.

 • T7101 Introduction to Theology OR